 This year, UMB was looking for a new video to show at the Universitywide commencement, and Faraone approached Miyamoto with the idea to revise her 2016 video and submit it for consideration.

 “Dr. Faraone said, ‘This is a great opportunity,’ because she saw my video from second year,” Miyamoto says.
-“She was the driving force to get me in contact with Vanessa Carroll, secretary of our dean, Mark Reynolds, to help with funding for updated video editing software.”
+“She was the driving force to get me in contact with Vanessa Carroll, special assistant to the Dean, Mark Reynolds, to help with funding for updated video editing software.”

 The dean’s office helped purchase Adobe Premiere Pro software, and Miyamoto worked with the UMB Office of the President to revise her production, which uses the Craves’ pulsating song “By My Side” throughout.
 The song’s refrain: “I can stand it all and make it go away … with you by my side.”